Velocidex/velociraptor-docs/content/vql_reference/plugin/upload/_index.md

 Arg | Description | Type
 ----|-------------|-----
 file|The file to upload|OSPath (required)
-name|The name of the file that should be stored on the server|string accessor|The accessor to use|string mtime|Modified time to record|Any atime|Access time to record|Any
+name|The name of the file that should be stored on the server|OSPath accessor|The accessor to use|string mtime|Modified time to record|Any atime|Access time to record|Any